 The shock bushes can perish & the steel inner wear.
 The top bush is a press fit & could be replaced but

 Top bush dimensions are 10x20x30mm, Outer steel ring width is 27mm.

 Not all F650GS frames have the preload adjuster mount as per the Dakar.
 Where upgrading a rear shock

 a mount may need to be added.

 The adjuster is Showa Type B0292 and is rebuildable.

 The chain adjuster bolts do not allow the full range of adjustment, the threads can be extended by to allow further adjustment.
-It is normally only needed with 114 link chains and different sprocket sizes.
+It is normally only needed with 114 link chains & different sprocket sizes.
 Adjuster pdf

-Remove the wheel bearings and sprocket carrier bearings using blind hole pullers not the bash method.
+Remove the wheel bearings & sprocket carrier bearings using blind hole pullers not the bash method.
 A little heat on the hub or sprocket carrier is also advisable.
 These steps minimise damage to the hubs.

 Blind hole bearing puller sets like the kits above are low cost & fit most motorcycle wheel bearings.
-When fitting bearings use bearing pullers and a little heat to fit the bearings.
+When fitting bearings use bearing pullers & a little heat to fit the bearings.
 Pullers are easy to make without major expense.
 Thirty percent of bearing failures are due to poor installation.

 When replacing the rear sprocket carrier bearings dont forget to remove the circlip behind the inner bearing before removing the outer bearing.
 The use of a hydraulic press for bearing removal is not recommended.